Arbitrum vs Polygon Scalability

 Average Transaction Fee

-Arbitrum average transaction fee is 2.26X higher than Polygon average transaction fee
+Arbitrum average transaction fee is 73.81% lower than Polygon average transaction fee

 Arbitrum logo